YaroslavWeb/plankton-client/README.md

 - Font Awesome

 ## Description

-* View, сreate and modify: user and location data.
+- View, сreate and modify: user and location data.
-* Switch theme mode by button in header to light and dark.
+- Switch theme mode by button in header to light and dark.

+/src
+/styles
+components.ts
+global.ts
+theme.ts